Spring Lake, New Jersey: Popular culture

 Spring Lake is the setting for the Mary Higgins Clark novel On the Street Where You Live.
-The opening scenes of Ulu Grosbard's 1968 film The Subject Was Roses were filmed in Spring Lake.
+Scenes of Ulu Grosbard's 1968 film The Subject Was Roses were filmed in Spring Lake.
 Indie rock band Vampire Weekend filmed a music video for their song "Cape Cod Kwassa Kwassa" in a home in Spring Lake, as well as on the beach.
 Spring Lake was used as a stand-in for turn-of-the-century Atlantic City, New Jersey, in the 1981 film Ragtime.

 In John Frankenheimer's 1962 film The Manchurian Candidate, the character of Major Bennett Marco (played by Frank Sinatra) suffers from a nightmare set in Spring Lake.
 He imagines himself and his fellow soldiers sitting through a lecture by Mrs. Henry Whitaker of the Spring Lake Garden Club.
 A sign reveals the location of the lecture to be the fictional "Spring Lake Hotel".
 Eventually, the audience sees that the garden club meeting is merely an illusion and the platoon is actually at a meeting of Russian and Chinese officials in Manchuria.
 The Mrs. Whitaker character is actually a Chinese scientist named Dr. Yen Lo, portrayed by Spring Lake native Khigh Dhiegh.